 When can I try to get pregnant after a stem cell transplant?

-Your medical team will be best place to advise you on when you can safely try to get pregnant, or get someone else pregnant, after your transplant.
+Your medical team will be best placed to advise you on when you can safely try to get pregnant, or get someone else pregnant, after your transplant.

 In general, doctors tend to advise waiting at least six months to allow your body to recover from treatment.
 Some advise waiting two years after treatment.
 This is because you are less likely to relapse after two years.